 As we are well aware of the electronic logging device (ELD) mandate implemented by the Federal Motor Carrier Safety Administration (FMCSA) in the year 2017, it is important to know that the constrain also has a leeway for certain aspects pertaining to the agricultural sector.

-Undoubtedly, although the use of ELD has made maintaining records easier, the FMCSA has acknowledged that several rules in the mandate may not be necessary in every field.
+Undoubtedly, although the use of ELD devices has made maintaining records easier, the FMCSA has acknowledged that several rules in the mandate may not be necessary in every field.
 The FMCSA given ELD exemption to a couple of fields like the agricultural sector, private property transportation, vehicles catering to events and shows, non-business related transports, etc. While personal transportation may not need the device installed at all, the agricultural sector has received only leniency towards some rules.
 However, there are a few terms and conditions that follow the exemption to the agricultural sector, it is indeed crucial to understand this in detail.

 Before we understand the required criteria that fits the agricultural exemption, let us read about the reasons behind the exemption first.